 As you prepare for your pregnancy its important to be informed.
-Find out more about the key labor & birth terms you need to know.
+Find out more about the key labor and birth terms you need to know.

 Abruptio Placenta (Placental Abruption): The placenta has started to separate from the uterine wall before the baby is born.